-On Overcoming Feeding Challenges in the NICU and Beyond
+On Overcoming Feeding Challenges in the NICU and Beyond with Mason Bottle

 "You go into parenthood, and you have a plan in your mind, of how everything, you want it to go.
 And you know, we knew that we were going to use the Mason Bottle and we were going to breastfeed, and the fact that he wasn’t latching on was a big downer, but when we saw him latch onto the Mason Bottle and he was eating and he wasn’t choking, that to us was everything."

-Another thing I absolutely love about Paola's story--other than the fact that Max was able to get a perfect latch on the bottle--is how well she adapted to the situation.
+One thing I absolutely love about Paola's story--other than the fact that Max was able to get a perfect latch on the bottle--is how well she adapted to the situation.